An Approximate Dynamic Programming Approach to Adversarial Online Learning: Related literature

-Finally, we mention that set-valued dynamic programs have been used in other contexts in the theory of dynamic games, for instance to compute the set of equilibrium payoffs in non-zero sum repeated games with imperfect monitoring \cite{Abreu86a,Abreu90a}.
-For the use of dynamic programming in zero-sum dynamic games one can refer to the classic paper by Shapley \cite{shapley1953stochastic} on stochastic games.
+For the use of dynamic programming in zero-sum dynamic games, one can refer to the classic paper by Shapley \cite{shapley1953stochastic} on stochastic games.
 For a general theory of dynamic programming in control problems and Markov decision processes (MDPs), see \cite{Bertsekas05a, Bertsekas05b, puterman2014markov}.

-The paper is organized as follows.
-In Section~\ref{sec:model}, we formally introduce the model of repeated games with vector valued losses and define the objective of characterizing the set of losses that can be guaranteed by a player.
-In Section~\ref{sec:dynprog}, we introduce the set-valued dynamic programming approach for characterizing these guarantees and the corresponding optimal strategies.
-In Section~\ref{sec:approx}, we present an approximation procedure to compute an $\epsilon$-optimal strategy.
-Section~\ref{sec:aumann} presents the application to zero-sum repeated games with incomplete information on one side.
-Section~\ref{sec:regmin} discusses the application of our approach to regret minimization in repeated games.
-Section~\ref{sec:conclusion} concludes the paper.
-The proofs of all our claims are presented in the appendix.
+{\bf Regret minimization in repeated games.} The first study of regret minimization in repeated games dates back to the pioneering work of Hannan \cite{Hannan57a}, who introduced the notion of regret optimality in repeated games and proposed the earliest known no-regret algorithm.
+Since then, numerous other such algorithms have been proposed, particularly for the problem of prediction using expert advice, see \cite{Littlestone94a,Vovk90a,Cesa-Bianchi97a,Freund99a}, one particularly well-known class being the Multiplicative Weights update class of algorithms.
+Regret minimization with discounted losses has been considered before in \cite{Cesa-Bianchi06a,chernov2010prediction,Perchet14a}.
+Other settings with limited feedback have been considered, most notably the multi-armed bandit setting \cite{Auer02a,Bubeck12a}.
+Stronger notions of regret such as internal regret, have also been studied \cite{Foster97a,Cesa-Bianchi03a,blum2007external,Stoltz05a}. \cite{Cesa-Bianchi06a} offers a fairly comprehensive survey of the literature.